Advanced options for a harness

 |Enable client side validation||

 Causes the application to validate the input that the user enters in a field even before the user submits the entire form.

-You can use this feature in applications where users enter data, such as text or dates, by typing rather than selection.
-Client-side validation can detect and mark invalid input earlier, and generates less network traffic.
+You can use this feature in applications where users enter data, such as text or dates, by typing rather than selecting.
+Client-side validation detects and marks invalid input earlier, and it generates less network traffic.

 Standard client-side validation scripts are in the webwb.CSValid.js text file rule.
 For localization purposes, the corresponding error messages are in the CSValid HTML fragment rule .
-You can add custom client-side validation scripts or error messages on an application-wide level by overriding the UserWorkFormHTML fragment rule , which is included in the fragment rule WorkFormStandard.
+You can add custom client-side validation scripts or error messages on an application-wide level by overriding the UserWorkFormHTML fragment rule , which isin the fragment rule WorkFormStandard.

 |Enable expression calculation||

-Allows the application to automatically recalculate the target properties of a declare expression rule and properties that are involved in constraints rules.
+Causes the application to recalculate the target properties of a declare expression rule and properties that are involved in constraints rules.

 The system updates the display when the user focus leaves the input field for a property.
 For more information, see More about Declare Expression rules.